Supercharge your Android with free Avast Cleanup

 You can also monitor other stats while you’re gaming.
 Open the Monitoring tab in MSI Afterburner and select GPU temps, RAM memory, or usage stats.
 These numbers will also sit near the CPU thermometer in the top-left corner of your screen while gaming.

-A good CPU temp while gaming is between 65-85°C. While average temperatures above 85°C are fine for a few minutes of gameplay or other intense CPU use, it isn’t a good idea for an extended period of time — even if your system is optimized for gaming.
+A good CPU temp while gaming is between 65-85°C (149–185°F).
+While average temperatures above 85°C (185°F) are fine for a few minutes of gameplay or other intense CPU use, it isn’t a good idea for an extended period of time — even if your system is optimized for gaming.
+But it’s okay if core temps hover around 80°C (176°F) during only the most intensive parts.

-If you find yourself constantly hitting the temperature limit, here are some tips to turn down your CPU temps:
+Are you monitoring your temps and finding them higher than average?
+If you find yourself constantly hitting the temperature limit, here are some tips to cool down your CPU temps:

 Use a laptop stand: A handful of laptop stands on the market either lift the computer or place it vertically to allow for more air flow.
 Laptop stands have other usability benefits too, so you don’t have to keep checking your computer temp.

 Keep it malware-free: Some viruses produce constant 100% CPU usage, drastically increasing the core load and temperature.
 That’s why you should regularly run a malware scan, which can detect and remove malware on your PC.
+That’ll keep things from running hot.
 Download free antivirus for Windows 10 or Windows 11, and run free malware scans whenever you need to.

 Turn off background applications and close programs: Use a dedicated tune-up tool like Avast Cleanup.
 Its built-in Sleep Mode automatically puts resource-draining apps and programs to sleep, reducing the load on your system and lowering CPU temperatures.
 Avast Cleanup will also clear unnecessary junk from your PC, keeping your system running like new.
 Try Avast Cleanup for free today.